 Master's students may count no more than four credits of coursework in "Independent Study" or "Research Problems" toward their degree, unless these credits were from classes taught as a regular course.
 Independent study courses include, but are not limited to GEO 490, 492, 495, 890, and 892.

 Specific Requirements for the M.S.GISci degree

-1. Complete all of the following courses (14 credits):
+1. Complete the following courses (10 credits):

 '''

-GEO 425 - Geographic Information Systems (or its equivalent, if taken elsewhere)
+GEO 425 - Geographic Information Systems (or its equivalent, if taken elsewhere) GEO 820 - GIS in Government and Business GEO 821 - GIS Practicum

 '''